Elmer W. Oliver Nature Park

 - Park hours: Daily 5 a.m. - 9 p.m.
 March – October, 5 a.m. - 6 a.m.
 November – February.

-In 1994 the Mansfield Park Facilities Development Corporation accepted a 13-acre land donation for use as a linear park from a residential developer building on the south side Walnut Creek and adjacent to the Williams property.
-In 1999 the City acquired seven acres of the Williams property to widen Matlock Road as well as create a detention pond and linear park trail connection.
+In 1994 the Mansfield Park Facilities Development Corporation accepted a 13-acre land donation for use as a linear park from a residential developer building on the south side of Walnut Creek and adjacent to property owned by the Williams Family.
+In 1999, the City acquired seven acres of the Williams property to widen Matlock Road as well as create a detention pond and linear park trail connection.

 Although Mansfield was growing around their property, the family wished for the land their father held so dear to remain untouched.
 They approached the City of Mansfield about purchasing the property for a park where the beauty of the natural space would be maintained and education, appreciation and preservation would be the principal goals driving its development.
 The sale was finalized in 2004.
 The property in this sale, as well as the 20 acres previously acquired by the City, comprises the 80-acre Elmer W. Oliver Nature Park.